Dr-Hack-N-Sniff/Snapmaker-U1-PopStation-Feeder-Fix/README.md

 ## License

-Documentation in this repository is provided under the MIT License.
-Snapmaker firmware remains the property of its respective copyright holders.
+This project's original code, modifications, and technical documentation are licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

+This project documents modifications to software used by the Snapmaker U1.
+Snapmaker's U1 Klipper repository is also distributed under GPL-3.0.

+Snapmaker firmware, trademarks, and other third-party components remain the property of their respective copyright holders and are subject to their respective licenses.
 No Snapmaker firmware is distributed by this repository.

+Earlier versions of this project were made available under their previous licensing terms.
+Rights already granted under those earlier terms are unaffected by this change.